 The song began to be covered by many other artists over the next few decades.
 Wanda Jackson (1954), Rita Robbins (1954), Johnny Bond & Wesley Tuttle (1957), The York Brothers, The Osborne Brothers (1958), LeRoy Van Dyke (1960), Porter Wagoner, Connie Stevens (1961), George Jones & Margie Singleton (1962), George Hamilton IV (1963), Doug Kershaw (1978)

 Carl Smith recorded another Billboard Top 100 chart release of “If You Don’t Somebody Else Will” in 1976.

-Another notable recording of the song occurred with the release of George Jones and Tammy Wynette’s ‘Golden Ring’ ring album.
-The album was released in 1976 and it reached No. 1 on the Billboard Country Album chart.
+Another notable recording of the song occurred included on the George Jones and Tammy Wynette’s ‘Golden Ring’ ring album.
+The album was released in 1976 and it reached Number 1 on the Billboard Country Album chart.
 Rolling Stone Magazine listed the ‘Top 50 Country Albums Every Rock Fan Should Own’ in a May 2020 article.
 ‘Golden Ring’ was listed at #18.